Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \item [$\star$] We propose to refactor MoE computing with expert-specific operators, enabling it to be performed in an in-place manner without the requirement of dispatch and combine operations.
-In this way, \textbf{ZERO} computation redundancy would be introduced.
-We implement these operators in a highly parallelized manner on GPU. \item [$\star$] We develop \texttt{HEXA-MoE} based on the expert-specific operators for both data- and model-centric settings, considering different scales of workload, and propose to employ pipeline-shared cache for data-centric setting to improve memory efficiency.
-Experiments with Swin-MoE show that \texttt{HEXA-MoE} can reduce $10\%\sim48\%$ memory usage and achieve $0.5\sim4.3\times$ speed up compared to state-of-the-art MoE computing libraries. \item [$\star$] Our \texttt{HEXA-MoE} transforms conventional expert parallelism into pure data or tensor parallelism, making it heterogeneous-aware.
-Experiments show that our \texttt{HEXA-MoE} can be effectively adapted to heterogeneous devices, and employing the optimal parallel configuration can substantially minimize overall latency. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item [$\star$] \textbf{A completely static MoE training framework with minimized memory footprint}.
+To our best knowledge, \texttt{HEXA-MoE} is the first MoE library with completely static and minimal memory footprint, enabling in-place computing with specialized kernel, and employing tensor parallelism for distributed training, delivering exact result with faster speed, as shown in Figure~\ref{fig:val-acc}. \item [$\star$] \textbf{Advanced efficiency}. \texttt{HEXA-MoE} is built upon our proposed expert-specific operators, which tackles scaled workload with data-centric strategy via memory-efficient communication-computation overlapping.
+Experiments on Swin-MoE show that \texttt{HEXA-MoE} can reduce $10\%\sim48\%$ memory usage and achieve $0.5\sim4.3\times$ speed up compared to SOTA MoE libraries. \item [$\star$] \textbf{Heterogeneous-awareness}. \texttt{HEXA-MoE} transforms conventional expert parallelism into data or tensor parallelism, making it heterogeneous-aware.
+Experiments show that \texttt{HEXA-MoE} can be effectively adapted to heterogeneous devices and substantially minimize overall latency via employing optimal parallel configuration. \end{enumerate}